nem3si/WPapi/README.md

 <h1>WPapi - WordPress API Automation</h1>

-<p>WPapi is a Python class that provides automation for interacting with the WordPress REST API.
-It allows you to create new users, upload media files, and create posts programmatically, making it a powerful tool for automating WordPress tasks.</p>
+<p>WPapi is a Python class that provides automation for interacting with the WordPress REST API using Basic Authentication.
+It allows you to create new users, upload media files, and create posts programmatically.</p>

 <h2>Prerequisites</h2>